ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

 {{% /notice %}}
   * List those files by path in this file in the correct zone definitions.
 * Zone files:
-  * Use `cis527<your eID>.cs.ksu.edu` as your fully qualified domain name (FQDN) in your configuration file.
-(Example: `cis527russfeld.cs.ksu.edu`)
+  * Use `<your eID>.cis527.cs.ksu.edu` as your fully qualified domain name (FQDN) in your configuration file.
+(Example: `russfeld.cis527.cs.ksu.edu`)
-  * Use `ns.cis527<your eID>.cs.ksu.edu` as the name of your authoritative nameserver.
-You can use `admin.cis527<your eID>.cs.ksu.edu` for the contact email address.
+  * Use `ns.<your eID>.cis527.cs.ksu.edu` as the name of your authoritative nameserver.
+You can use `admin.<your eID>.cis527.cs.ksu.edu` for the contact email address.
 {{% notice note %}}
 Since the at symbol `@` has other uses in the DNS Zone file, the email address uses a period `.` instead.
-So, the email address `admin@cis527<your eID>.cs.ksu.edu` would be written as `admin.cis527<your eID>.cs.ksu.edu`.
+So, the email address `admin@<your eID>.cis527.cs.ksu.edu` would be written as `admin.<your eID>.cis527.cs.ksu.edu`.
 {{% /notice %}}
   * Don't forget to increment the `serial` field in the `SOA` record each time you edit the file.
 Otherwise your changes may not take effect.
-  * Create an NS record for `ns.cis527<your eID>.cs.ksu.edu`.
+  * Create an NS record for `ns.<your eID>.cis527.cs.ksu.edu`.
 {{% notice tip %}}
 _HINT: The DigitalOcean guide does not include an at symbol `@` at the beginning of that record, but I've found that sometimes it is necessary to include it in order to make the `named-checkzone` command happy.
 See a related post on [ServerFault](https://serverfault.com/questions/802762/reverse-dns-bind-named-checkzone-zone-ns-has-no-address-records-a-or-aaaa-err) for additional ways to solve that common error.--Russ_
 {{% /notice %}}
 * Forward Zone File:
-  * Create an A record for `ns.cis527<your eID>.cs.ksu.edu` that points to your Ubuntu 20.04 VM labelled **SERVER** using the IP address in your network ending in `41` as described above.
+  * Create an A record for `ns.<your eID>.cis527.cs.ksu.edu` that points to your Ubuntu 20.04 VM labelled **SERVER** using the IP address in your network ending in `41` as described above.
-  * Create an A record for `windows.cis527<your eID>.cs.ksu.edu` that points to the IP address in your network ending in `42`. _(You'll use that IP address in the next assignment for your Windows server.)_
+  * Create an A record for `windows.<your eID>.cis527.cs.ksu.edu` that points to the IP address in your network ending in `42`. _(You'll use that IP address in the next assignment for your Windows server.)_
-  * Create an A record for `ldap.cis527<your eID>.cs.ksu.edu` that points to your Ubuntu 20.04 VM labelled **SERVER** using the IP address in your network ending in `41` as described above.
+  * Create an A record for `ldap.<your eID>.cis527.cs.ksu.edu` that points to your Ubuntu 20.04 VM labelled **SERVER** using the IP address in your network ending in `41` as described above.
 This record will be for the LDAP server in Lab 4.
-  * Create an A record for `ad.cis527<your eID>.cs.ksu.edu` that points to the IP address in your network ending in `42`. _(You'll use that IP address in the next assignment for your Windows server.)_ This record will be for the Active Directory server in Lab 4
+  * Create an A record for `ad.<your eID>.cis527.cs.ksu.edu` that points to the IP address in your network ending in `42`. _(You'll use that IP address in the next assignment for your Windows server.)_ This record will be for the Active Directory server in Lab 4
-  * Create a CNAME record for `ubuntu.cis527<your eID>.cs.ksu.edu` that redirects to `ns.cis527<your eID>.cs.ksu.edu`.
+  * Create a CNAME record for `ubuntu.<your eID>.cis527.cs.ksu.edu` that redirects to `ns.<your eID>.cis527.cs.ksu.edu`.
 * Reverse Zone File:
-  * Create a PTR record for the IP address ending in `41` that points to `ns.cis527<your eID>.cs.ksu.edu`.
+  * Create a PTR record for the IP address ending in `41` that points to `ns.<your eID>.cis527.cs.ksu.edu`.
-  * Create a PTR record for the IP address ending in `42` that points to `windows.cis527<your eID>.cs.ksu.edu`.
+  * Create a PTR record for the IP address ending in `42` that points to `windows.<your eID>.cis527.cs.ksu.edu`.

 {{% notice tip %}}
 _HINT: The periods, semicolons, and whitespace in the DNS configuration files are very important!
-Be very careful about formatting, including the trailing periods after full DNS names such as `win.cis527<your eID>.ksu.edu.`. --Russ_
+Be very careful about formatting, including the trailing periods after full DNS names such as `win.<your eID>.cis527.ksu.edu.`. --Russ_
 {{% /notice %}}

 Once you are done, I recommend checking your configuration using the `named-checkconf` and `named-checkzone` commands.
 Note that the second argument to the `named-checkzone` command is the full path to your zone file, so you may need to include the file path and not just the name of the file.
-Example: `named-checkzone cis527russfeld.cs.ksu.edu /etc/bind/zones/db.cis527russfeld.cs.ksu.edu`
+Example: `named-checkzone russfeld.cis527.cs.ksu.edu /etc/bind/zones/db.russfeld.cis527.cs.ksu.edu`

 Of course, you may need to update your firewall configuration to allow incoming DNS requests to this system!